codemagic-ci-cd/codemagic-docs/content/getting-started/signup.md

 ### Disconnecting Codemagic GitHub app integration

 The GitHub app integration can be removed when you **uninstall** the Codemagic CI/CD app in GitHub.
-You can still log in to Codemagic with the GitHub App and see your build history if Codemagic CI/CD remains an **authorized GitHub app** in GitHub.
+You can still log in to Codemagic with the GitHub App if Codemagic CI/CD remains an **authorized GitHub app** in GitHub.

+On Codemagic user settings the Disconnect button that opens when you click on the GitHub app integration will remain on the dialogue.
+Clicking it will delete the GitHub access token that Codemagic had stored which means we no longer interact with GitHub.

+Disconnecting the GitHub app from Codemagic alone will not revoke the authorization or installation of the GitHub app on GitHub.
+This needs to be done by you on GitHub.

 You can visit [https://github.com/settings/installations](https://github.com/settings/installations) for personal accounts or github(dot)com/organizations/your-organization/settings/installations for organization accounts to check whether Codemagic CI/CD is listed both under installed and authorized GitHub Apps.